aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 ### Context for interface_descriptions templates

 !!! warning  "Caveat"
-    In AVD 4.6 and above, it is not possible to completely overwrite the description of the subinterfaces when `uplink_type` is set to `p2p-vrfs`.
+    In AVD 4.x, it is not possible to completely overwrite the description of the subinterfaces when `uplink_type` is set to `p2p-vrfs`.
 The string `vrf <VRF>` is always appended to the description.

 To help format the custom interface descriptions, the following contextual variables are available to the custom templates: